Masaki Aiba: Animation

-Aiba's debut as voice actor for a full length animation film is with "Pui Pui Molcar The Movie ~ Molmax", a CG version of the series, released on November 29, 2024.
+Aiba's debut as voice actor for a full-length animation film is with "Pui Pui Molcar The Movie ~ Molmax", a CG version of the series, released on November 29, 2024.
 Aiba has appeared in anime before, in one episode of KochiKame anime, with the other members of Arashi, in a mini sketch before the ending song Nice na Kokoroiki, which is sung by the group; in Crayon Shin-chan, in a short at the end of episode 983, as his character from his drama Boku to Shippo to Kagurazaka, and as character inspiration and voice actor for Koikeya SDGs Theater Suss and Tena, a mini anime from snack company Koikeya Inc..
 For Molcar's movie, Aiba will play a human character in the Molcar's world.
 Details of the movie and of his character have not been revealed yet.

 Other ventures

 Radio

 Since October 5, 2001, Aiba has his own radio show Arashi's Aiba Masaki no Rekomen!
 Arashi Remix, which currently broadcasts on JOQR.
+On August 7, 2026, it was announced that the program would end at the end of September, closing a 25 year history with the station.
+Regarding this, Aiba commented that he would like to do another radio program in the future, as well as something with Nippon Cultural Broadcasting.

 On May 17, 2009, Aiba hosted a special radio program on Tokyo FM called Muteki no Aiba-kun (ムテキの相葉クン!, Invincible Aiba).